chrissimpkins/naked/README.md

 naked
 =====
-Naked is a Python command line application framework that is in development and is not in open testing (currently).
-More details and full documentation once I complete my own testing...
+Naked is a Python command line application framework that is in development.
+It features (1) a client application for automatic project generation with documentation, deployment, and testing project file stubs, and (2) a Python library with an easy to use command line string object parser and numerous Python type/method/function extensions (with the option to compile faster C versions).

+A development release coming in the next few weeks.
+Documentation development and initial testing is in progress.

+Contributions to the code are highly encouraged... will release developer documentation soon.